algolab-quantique/Stage-A25-Zakary/CONTRIBUTING.md

 This name is in reference to the C++ module which operates on Z2Rs to produce matrices.

-### bitwise_[...]
+### The bitwise_[...] prefix
-Is the naming standard of any operation that affects only the individual bits of a Z2R
+Any functions with this prefix must be declared inside of `bitops.hpp` and adhere to the following:
+1. Must accept any size and shape of NDArrays, as long as every input is the same shape and contiguous.
+2. Must return an NDArray of the same shape, size, and dtype as the inputs.
+3. Follows as closely as possible NumPy's functions of the same name.

+The only execeptions to rule 2 are `bitwise_count()` and `bitwise_dot()`, which both compress the last dimension of the array.

 ---

 ### General Coding Standards
-**Avoid Manual Broadcasting:** Broadcasting is a complex process that required substantial engineering effort from the NumPy team to implement efficiently.
+**Avoid Broadcasting in C++:** Broadcasting is a complex process that required substantial engineering effort from the NumPy team to implement efficiently.
 Rather than reimplementing ourself broadcasting in C++, either:
 - Perform broadcasting in Python before passing data to C++
 - Use pybind11's [vectorize](https://pybind11.readthedocs.io/en/stable/advanced/pycpp/numpy.html#vectorizing-functions) functionality when dealing with simple functions

-**Avoid Noncontiguous Data**: The speedup made by this library is mainly due to the contiguity of NDArrays, and how this property can be exploited with extreme compiler optimizations (SIMD) or by careful implementation of certain patterns and structure.
+**Avoid Uncontiguous Data**: The speedup made by this library is mainly due to the contiguity of NDArrays, and how this property can be exploited with extreme compiler optimizations (SIMD) or by careful implementation of certain patterns and structure.
 For uncontiguous data, either:
 TODO: EXPLAIN CONTIGUITY IN DETAIL!
 - Rearange the data in Python before passing it to C++
 - Explicitly state that slowdowns may occur (idk).